 Analyze the impact of urban life, immigration, Darwinism, and biblical higher criticism (literary scholarship) on religion, including the “immigrant religions” such as Roman Catholicism, Eastern Orthodoxy, and Judaism.

 Consider the impact and meaning of new “popular amusements” such as the circus, baseball, vaudeville, and so on.
-See boxed quote on page 570.
+(See boxed quote on page 570.)

-Conduct a class debate over the following topics, for example, Blacks Should Stop Agitating for Political Equality and Racial Segregation Is Constitutional; primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
+Conduct a class debate on topics such as Blacks Should Stop Agitating for Political Equality and Racial Segregation Is Constitutional; primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Have students read William James, Pragmatism (1907).
 Use the book to explore the criticisms James had of both the transcendental and rational traditions in American philosophy; in this work, James argues for the concept that any idea must have validity only in terms of its practical consequences.

 Have students read Edward Bellamy’s Looking Backward: 2000–1887 (1888).
 Use the novel to explore a number of key issues of late-nineteenth-century economic and political thought: the proper role of government, the nature of humanity, cooperation versus competition, the practicality of utopian thought, and the merits of socialism.
-See boxed quote on page 558.
+(See boxed quote on page 558.)

-Have students look at art slides from the American Realists tradition, especially, Winslow Homer, The Gulf Stream (1899), Thomas Eakins, The Gross Clinic (1875), George Bellows, The Lone Tenement (1909), Pennsylvania Station Excavation (1906), Cliff Dwellers (1913), Stag at Sharkey’s (1909), and Tennis at Newport (1920).
+Have students look at art slides from the American Realists tradition, especially, Winslow Homer, The Gulf Stream (1899); Thomas Eakins, The Gross Clinic (1875); George Bellows, The Lone Tenement (1909), Pennsylvania Station Excavation (1906), Cliff Dwellers (1913), Stag at Sharkey’s (1909), and Tennis at Newport (1920).
 Use the slides as visual primary sources—have students discuss the ways in which artists used visual critiques as guides to implement change within society.

 Have students read Jacob A. Riis, How the Other Half Lives (1890).
 “Long ago it was said that ‘one half of the world does not know how the other half lives.’
 That was true then.
 It did not know because it did not care.”

 Have the students read selections from W.E.B.
 Du Bois’s The Souls of Black Folk (1903) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.
-See boxed quote on page 555.
+(See boxed quote on page 555.)

 Have the students read Oliver Wendell Holmes Jr., “Natural Law” (1918) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.